-There are many types of barcodes—and each brings unique opportunities and challenges to the table.
+There are many types of barcodes—and each brings unique opportunities and limitations.
 With such a range of options to choose from, it can be tough to determine which barcodes will best suit your products, inventory or assets.
 Should you invest in 1D or 2D barcodes?
 Which barcode variants work best for your specific industry?
-And, most importantly, which barcodes will provide the highest efficiency and business value for your enterprise?
+And, most importantly, which barcodes will provide the most efficiency and business value for your enterprise?

 At Scandit, we’re proud to help businesses capitalize on the advantages of barcode scanning.
-Perhaps your products have less than one square inch of printing space, or maybe you need to print extra-secure codes on corrugated cardboard.
-No matter what barcode dilemmas your team faces, we can give you the information you need to get started.
-Today, we’ll be walking through the 13 major 1D and 2D barcode types to help you find the right solution for your processes.
+So today, let’s walk through the 13 major 1D and 2D barcode types to help you find the right solution for your team.
 We’ll highlight the common uses for each one, as well as their limitations, to help you narrow down your options.

 Note: If you need more information related to specific barcode scanning use cases and industry benefits, then check out our free eBook, Choosing the Best Barcode for your Business.